-This is a phase I trial of the combination of dabrafenib, trametinib, and AT13387 in patients with BRAF-mutant advanced solid tumors.
+This is a phase I trial of the combination of dabrafenib, trametinib, and INCB039110 in patients with BRAF-mutant advanced solid tumors.
 The primary objective of the study is to determine the maximum tolerated dose (MTD) of the combination; secondary objectives will provide preliminary estimates of efficacy and toxicity.
 The escalation and stopping rules imply that the incidence rate for DLT will be less than 33% at the MTD.
-Following the identification of the MTD, an additional 14 patients will be enrolled in a dose expansion cohort at the MTD.
+Following the identification of the MTD, up to an additional 20 patients will be enrolled in a dose expansion cohort at the MTD.